 Are all students required to see an academic advisor before registering?
-Why am I blocked from registering?
-What do I need to do to get the block off?
+Why do I have a hold?
+What do I need to do to have it removed?

-If you are a new degree-seeking student, you are required to attend Orientation which
+If you are a new degree-seeking student, you are required to attend Orientation so

 Contact the Center for New Students and Orientation for more information.

-We encourage all students to talk to an academic advisor, but students on Academic Probation and with other academic statuses reflecting academic difficulty (cumulative GPA below 2.0) are required to see an academic advisor to discuss success strategies before registering.
+Students who are experiencing academic difficulty may be required to see an academic advisor to discuss success strategies before registering.
 You will be notified if you are in any of these categories.
 You can review the Standards of Academic Performance in the College Catalog.